craigspaeth/jquery.konami.coffee/Readme.md

 To run the test
 ---------------

 jQuery.konami uses [Jasmine](http://pivotal.github.com/jasmine/) for testing.
 Open up SpecRunner.html to run test.
-The test are also written in coffeescript, so you'll have to run _cake build_ to compile the test too.
+The test is also written in coffeescript, so you'll have to run _cake build_ to compile the test too.